 Transportation & Parking at MSU

-See this page for information about campus parking, accessible transportation, and resources for moving around MSU.
+See our Accessible Parking & Transportation Information page for information about campus parking, accessible transportation, and resources for moving around MSU.

 Our website was designed to meet the needs of people with disabilities using assistive technologies.
 We designed it to meet WC3 AA and MSU accessibility standards.